klorealf/nested-arrays-2-ruby-for-conversion-and-seeding-challenge/README.md

 - Each row has three columns.
 - Each letter on the board is either an X or an O.

+*Note:*  Remember that RSpec is Ruby code.
+We can write all the Ruby we need to in the `it` blocks.

 ### Release 2: Convert a Nested Array of Table Data to a Hash
 ```ruby